 If the vacuum is failing to move correctly, fixing the problem is often just a matter of adjusting the thrust jet.
 For example, if the vacuum fails to climb out of the deep end into the shallow end of the pool, the thrust jet can be adjusted to give it more lift; or if it tries to climb the sides of the pool, the jet can be adjusted the other way to keep it on the bottom.

 Observe your Polaris' movement weekly for any changes in its normal pattern.
 Occasionally the cleaner's thrust jet may hit an object in the pool and get knocked out of adjustment.

-Carefully lift the Polaris out of the water by the hose.
-Set the cleaner down and examine the back section of the Polaris -- the section with the hose sweep or "tail."
+Remove the unit from the water: Shut off the pool pump system and lift the Polaris vacuum unit out of the water, lifting it by its hose.
+Set the cleaner down and examine the back section of the Polaris—the section with the hose sweep or "tail."

-Lower the Polaris by the hose into the pool.
-Turn on the pool and observe how the Polaris moves in the pool.
-Adjust the jet and retest until the desired movement is reached.
+Test the Polaris: Lower the Polaris by the hose back into the pool.
+Turn on the pool pump system and observe how the Polaris moves along the bottom of the pool.
+If necessary, readjust the jet and retest until the desired movement is reached.